windwp/kysely-zod-sqlite/README.md

+# Intro
+An flexible api for Cloudflare D1 and sqlite.

+It has an simple api of Prisma and a powerful query with Kysely, runtime transform and validation model with zod.

 # Feature
-An flexible api for Cloudflare D1 and sqlite.

-It has an simple api of Prisma and a powerful query with Kysely. runtime transform and validation model with zod.

 - [x] validation and parse model by zod (json text string on sqlite)
-- [x] remote proxy call from your app to worker or between worker by binding service
+- [x] remote call from your local app to worker or between worker by binding service
 - [x] api like primsa (support 1 level relation)
 - [x] unit testing D1 on local.